 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Nutri Life is a plant-based kibble using a moderate amount of chicken meal or duck meal as its main sources of animal protein, thus earning the brand 4 stars.
+Nutri Life is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.